North Pointe Enrollment Information

-North Pointe is a tuition-free public charter school.
+North Pointe Prep is a tuition-free public charter school.
 Therefore, admission to North Pointe is not limited based upon income level, athletic ability, academic ability, ethnicity, national origin, gender, disabling condition, or proficiency in the English language.
 In accordance with A.R.S.
 15-184(A), North Pointe admits all eligible students who submit timely, completed application (registration) when space is available in the specific program, class, grade level or building.
 As allowed by ARS 15-184(I), North Pointe does not enroll students who have been expelled or are in the process of being expelled from another school.

 North Pointe provides a demanding academic program with an emphasis on the development of analytical thinking, knowledge, character, and leadership skills.
 When deciding whether North Pointe is the best fit for your family, we recommend meeting with the principal and attending an orientation.
 North Pointe believes that a motivated student, with parent support, will excel in an environment of high academic and behavioral standards.
 As a student, you don’t have to possess a special talent or be the smartest person in the class to enroll at North Pointe or be successful here.
 All you need is a desire to be more than you are right now.

 Upon receipt of a completed registration, North Pointe’s administration will determine if space is available in the appropriate program/class/grade level and will notify the parent when the student has been accepted.
 Because we need a completed file to schedule classes, we encourage parents to submit all paperwork at one time.
 We do not use academic or disciplinary information/records to deny enrollment, except as allowed by ARS 15-184(I).
 However, a student will lose enrollment status if the enrollment paperwork does not match the academic records from the prior school.
 For example: If North Pointe accepted the student into 9th grade based on enrollment paperwork, but the prior school did not promote the student from 8th grade to 9th grade, the student forfeits his/her place in North Pointe’s 9th grade class and will be placed at the end of the waiting list for 8th grade.